mesalock-linux/mesalock-distro/README.md

 written in Rust and Go.
 The number of packages will increase as the time goes on.

-  - brotli: compression tool written in Rust
+  - `brotli`: compression tool written in Rust
-  - busybox: busybox tool set for testing only
+  - `busybox`: busybox tool set for testing only
-  - exa: replacement for ls written in Rust
+  - `exa`: replacement for ls written in Rust
-  - fd-find: simple, fast and user-friendly alternative to find
+  - `fd-find`: simple, fast and user-friendly alternative to find
-  - filesystem: base filesystem layout
+  - `filesystem`: base filesystem layout
-  - gcc-libs: GCC library, only libgcc_s.so is used
+  - `gcc-libs`: GCC library, only libgcc_s.so is used
-  - giproute2: ip tool written in Go
+  - `giproute2`: ip tool written in Go
-  - glibc: glibc library
+  - `glibc`: glibc library
-  - init: init script
+  - `init`: init script
-  - ion-shell: shell written in Rust
+  - `ion-shell`: shell written in Rust
-  - linux: Linux kernel
+  - `linux`: Linux kernel
-  - mesalock-demo: some demo projects
+  - `mesalock-demo`: some demo projects
-  - mgetty: getty written in Rust
+  - `mgetty`: getty written in Rust
-  - micro: modern and intuitive terminal-based text editor in written Go
+  - `micro`: modern and intuitive terminal-based text editor in written Go
-  - minit: init written in Rust
+  - `minit`: init written in Rust
-  - ripgrep: ripgrep combines the usability of The Silver Searcher with the raw speed of grep, written in Rust
+  - `ripgrep`: ripgrep combines the usability of The Silver Searcher with the raw speed of grep, written in Rust
-  - syslinux: bootloader
+  - `syslinux`: bootloader
-  - tokei: count your code, quickly, in Rust
+  - `tokei`: count your code, quickly, in Rust
-  - tzdata: timezone data
+  - `tzdata`: timezone data
-  - uutils-coreutils: cross-platform Rust rewrite of the GNU coreutils
+  - `uutils-coreutils`: cross-platform Rust rewrite of the GNU coreutils
-  - uutils-findutils: rust implementation of findutils
+  - `uutils-findutils`: rust implementation of findutils
-  - xi-core: a modern editor with a backend written in Rust
+  - `xi-core`: a modern editor with a backend written in Rust
-  - xi-tui: a tui frontend for Xi
+  - `xi-tui`: a tui frontend for Xi

 ## Contributing